polywrap/safe-core-wrap/wraps/account-abstraction-kit/README.md

     },
     config: {
       // Replace this with your own salt nonce.
 This is used to deploy your safe contract if there is none.
       // This is not required.
-If not supplied, the current date/time will be used to generate a salt nonce.
+If not supplied, a default nonce will be used.
-      saltNonce: "0x258802387238728372837283771"
+      saltNonce: "0x2588023872383771"
     }
   }
 });